juan-cardelino/facial-landmark-detection/README.md

 ### Preprocess

-Configurate the video input to process in [configuracion](https://github.com/juan-cardelino/facial-landmark-detection/wiki/Configuration#from_video).json file (if video_file = 0, the video will by taken from camera).
+Configurate the video input to process in [configuracion](https://github.com/juan-cardelino/facial-landmark-detection/wiki/Configuration#from_video).json file (if video_file = 0, the video will be taken from camera).

 ### Run code